Gage-Technologies/gigo-documentation/extension/code_teacher/extension_code_teacher_2.md

 ### **Advanced Code Writing**

 Stuck on a problem?
 Ask Code Teacher!
 It's simple really.
-Code Teacher has knowledge on a vast variety of topics and is quite capable of problem-solving.
+Code Teacher has knowledge of a vast variety of topics and is quite capable of problem-solving.

 ![extension_code_teacher_2.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/code_teacher/extension_code_teacher_2.svg)

-### **Context Based Conversations**
+### **Context-Based Conversations**

 When a user writes code in a workspace, this code is then fed (in the background) into Code Teacher.
-This allows Code Teacher to be "context aware" of how the user writes code and what they are working on.
+This allows Code Teacher to be "context-aware" of how the user writes code and what they are working on.

 ![extension_code_teacher_2.svg](https://raw.githubusercontent.com/Gage-Technologies/gigo-documentation/master/extension/code_teacher/extension_code_teacher_3.svg)